 What is Glufosinate-ammonium?

-Glufosinate-ammonium is a highly effective herbicide used to control weeds in more than 100 crops in 82 countries around the world.
+Glufosinate-ammonium is a highly effective herbicide used to control weeds in more than 100 crops in around 80 countries worldwide.
 Farmers rely on Glufosinate-ammonium because it ensures a high degree of crop safety, as it only affects the parts of the plant where it is applied.
 It is effective against a broad range of weeds, eliminating the need to apply several herbicides to control different weeds on a given crop.
 Its unique mode of action makes it ideal to be used in rotation with other herbicides to mitigate weed resistance.

 30 years of safe use

 Glufosinate-ammonium was first brought to market in 1984.
 Today it is registered for use to control weeds in a variety of crops worldwide, including soybeans, corn, canola and cotton, which have been modified through genetic engineering to be tolerant to Glufosinate-ammonium.
 As a broad-spectrum herbicide, Glufosinate-ammonium acts against a wide range of annual and perennial broadleaf weeds and grasses.
 This also includes difficult-to-control Glyphosate-resistant weeds such as amaranthus, lolium, conyza and malva.